cameron-gagnon/BotGoneWild/README.md

 # Suggestions
 If you would like to inspect this on another user, but not in a public manner, simply head over to https://reddit.com/r/test and post in the comments of any of those submissions.

-# Feeback
+# Feedback
-[Feedback/suggestions](https://reddit.com/r/botgonewild for this bot or any others is gladly welcomed.
+[Feedback/suggestions](https://reddit.com/r/botgonewild) for this bot or suggestions for any others is gladly welcomed.
+You can also file a bug on the github page, or [send me a pm](https://www.reddit.com/message/compose/?to=camerongagnon).